sitajaf/analog-clock-face/README.md

-### analog-clock-face
+### analogue-clock-face

-A nodejs app that draws an analog clock representing the input provided.
+A nodejs app that draws an analogue clock representing the input provided.

 Ensure node js is installed including npm its package manager.